 Data and data science has always been a great asset to businesses for years.
 As data increases with technological advancement, traditional data collection tools and methods are becoming ineffective in making sense of the available data.

-Fortunately, data science is helping businesses worldwide turn their data into significant insights so they can understand their consumer needs and behavior.
+Fortunately, data science and a data science course is helping businesses worldwide turn their data into significant insights so they can understand their consumer needs and behavior.

 While data science is applicable in virtually every industry, it has special relevance in supply chain management because of the sector’s dynamic nature.